sschoener/sschoener.github.io/_posts/2025-08-07-vector-debug-codegen.md

 163E  lea          rax, [rsp+158h]
 1646  mov          qword ptr [rsp+E0h], rax
 ```
 To be clear, it is neither surprising nor bad that these values exist.
 That is likely what you want from an unoptimized build.
-It just goes to show that the culprit here really is passing structs around by value.
+It just goes to show that the culprit here really is passing (or mostly returning) structs by value.

 I also want to show the unoptimized codegen for the builtin vector types for that line:
 ```cpp